CORPORATIONS AND SHELF LLC'S

 companies, that are over five years old.
 Many times, these

-companies were not consistently in good standing.
-As a result,
+companies were not consistently in good standing and were dissolved as a

 when the company is researched by a lender or credit rating outfit, the